kotanrn/auto_greb/README.md

-# auto_greb
+# auto_grab.sh
+By: n0beard

-A simple bash script to automate the use of (some of) the aircrack suite.
+A simple bash script that automates using the aircrack suite to capture four-way handshakes.